Minds in motion israel

 Annie and Art Sandler

-Your support allows us to provide a great opportunity for the students.
-Please consider making an online donation to support Minds In Motion.
+Your support allows us to provide a valuable opportunity for students.
+Please consider making an online donation to support our community engagement initiatives.